 5.1 Section 7 of the National Institute for Health and Care Excellence (Constitution and Functions) and the Health and Social Care Information Centre (Functions) Regulations 2013 requires clinical commissioning groups, NHS England and, with respect to their public health functions, local authorities to comply with the recommendations in this appraisal within 3 months of its date of publication.

-5.1 The Secretary of State and the Welsh Assembly Minister for Health and Social Services have issued directions to the NHS in England and Wales on implementing NICE technology appraisal guidance.
-When a NICE technology appraisal recommends use of a drug or treatment, or other technology, the NHS must usually provide funding and resources for it within 3 months of the guidance being published.
-If the Department of Health issues a variation to the 3-month funding direction, details will be available on the NICE website.
-When there is no NICE technology appraisal guidance on a drug, treatment or other technology, decisions on funding should be made locally.
+5.2 The Welsh ministers have issued directions to the NHS in Wales on implementing NICE technology appraisal guidance.
+When a NICE technology appraisal recommends the use of a drug or treatment, or other technology, the NHS in Wales must usually provide funding and resources for it within 2 months of the first publication of the final appraisal document.

-5.2 When NICE recommends a treatment 'as an option', the NHS must make sure it is available within the period set out in the paragraph above.
-This means that, if a patient is at risk of stroke and systemic embolism and the doctor responsible for their care thinks that dabigatran etexilate is the right treatment, it should be available for use, in line with NICE's recommendations.
+5.3 When NICE recommends a treatment 'as an option', the NHS must make sure it is available within the period set out in the paragraphs above.
+This means that, if a patient has atrial fibrillation and the doctor responsible for their care thinks that dabigatran etexilate is the right treatment, it should be available for use, in line with NICE's recommendations.